David Pluff, worried about me and Sarah Palin traveling around the country purging the Republican Party of these moderate rhinos.

 Yeah, conservative Muslim.

-Well, you know, normally, if if you would want to describe his actions, wouldn't you kind of use a different word?
+Well, you know, normally, if you would want to describe his actions, wouldn't you kind of use a different word?

-Wouldn't you say radical or nut job or traitor or extremist?
+Wouldn't you say radical or nutjob or traitor or extremist?

-No, but it see, we are the extremists.
+No, but see, we are the extremists.

 Obama's calling us the extremists.

-This guy's a mainstream uh Islamo fascist.
+This guy's a mainstream Islamofascist.

-But you know your point is well taken.
+I know your point is well taken.

 Yeah.

-But see, what you have to understand is we're the enemy.
+Well, if I know, but see, what you have to understand is we're the enemy.

 We're the ones that need protection against backlashes.